bloomberg/ts-blank-space/docs/unsupported_syntax.md

 ### `namespace` declarations

 While sharing the same syntax there are technically two categories of `namespace` within TypeScript.
 Instantiated and non-instantiated.
 Instantiated namespaces create objects that exist at runtime.
 Non-instantiated namespaces can be erased.
-A namespace is non-instantiated if it only contains types, more specifically it may only contain:
+A namespace is non-instantiated if it only contains types - more specifically it may only contain:

 -   type aliases: `[export] type A = ...`
 -   interfaces: `[export] interface I { ... }`